 Federal Strategic Vision for Ocean Observing – Looking Ahead to the Next 18 Months

 Speakers include: Craig McLean, Acting Chief Scientist, NOAA; Rodney Cluck, PhD, Chief, Division of Environmental Sciences, Bureau of Ocean Energy Management; CAPT A.J.
-Rice, Division Director Ocean Sensing and Systems Applications Division, Office of Naval Research; Mr. Alejandro Moreno, Director of the Office of Water Power Technologies; Carl Gouldman, Director, U.S. IOOS Program Office; Laura J. Rogers, Associate, Earth Science Technology Office, NASA Langley Research Center; and Terrence Quinn, PhD, Director, Ocean Sciences Division, National Science Foundation
+Reiss, Division Director Ocean Sensing and Systems Applications Division, Office of Naval Research; Mr. Alejandro Moreno, Director of the Office of Water Power Technologies; Carl Gouldman, Director, U.S. IOOS Program Office; Laura J. Rogers, Associate, Earth Science Technology Office, NASA Langley Research Center; and Terrence Quinn, PhD, Director, Ocean Sciences Division, National Science Foundation

 Tuesday, October 29, 2019

 2:30 pm – 3:30 pm (Facilitated Exhibit Floor Tour)

 Marine Debris Town Hall – The Global Challenge of Marine Debris

 Speakers include Emily Smail, Ph.D., NOAA Center for Weather and Climate Prediction and Executive Director GEO Blue Planet Secretariat; Hans-Peter Plag, Ph.D., Mitigation and Adaptation Research Institute at Old Dominion University; René Garello, Ph.D., IMT Atlantique / IEEE OES.

 Speaker: Stockton Rush, CEO, OceanGate, Inc. (Everett, Washington)

 Monday, October 28

 Offshore Aquaculture Needs YOU!

 Speaker: Lisa Vollbrecht, Research Manager, Kampachi Farms, LLC (Kailua Kona, Hawaii)